8 Scoring Rules

 This page is a work in progress and minor changes will be made over time.

 Scoring rules evaluate probabilistic predictions and (attempt to) measure the overall predictive ability of a model in terms of both calibration and discrimination (Gneiting and Raftery 2007; Murphy 1973).
 In contrast to calibration measures, which assess the average performance across all observations on a population level, scoring rules evaluate the sample mean of individual predictions across all observations in a test set.
-As well as being able to provide information at an individual level, scoring rules are also popular as probabilistic forecasts are widely recognized to be superior to deterministic predictions for capturing uncertainty in predictions (A. P. Dawid 1984; A. Philip Dawid 1986).
-Formalisation and development of scoring rules has primarily been due to Dawid (A. P. Dawid 1984; A. Philip Dawid 1986; A. Philip Dawid and Musio 2014) and Gneiting and Raftery (Gneiting and Raftery 2007); though the earliest measures promoting “rational” and “honest” decision making date back to the 1950s (Brier 1950; Good 1952).
+As well as being able to provide information at an individual level, scoring rules are also popular as probabilistic forecasts are widely recognized to be superior to deterministic predictions for capturing uncertainty in predictions (Dawid 1984; Dawid 1986).
+Formalization and development of scoring rules has primarily been due to Dawid (Dawid 1984; Dawid 1986; Dawid and Musio 2014) and Gneiting and Raftery (Gneiting and Raftery 2007); though the earliest measures promoting “rational” and “honest” decision making date back to the 1950s (Brier 1950; Good 1952).
 Few scoring rules have been proposed in survival analysis, although the past few years have seen an increase in popularity in these measures.
 Before delving into these measures, we will first describe scoring rules in the simpler classification setting.

-This scoring rule compares the ground truth to the predicted probability distribution by testing if the difference between the observed event and the truth is minimized.
-This is intuitive as if the event occurs and \(y_i = 1\), then \(\hat{p}_i(y_i)\) should be as close to one as possible to minimize the loss.
+For a binary classification problem, \(\hat{p}_i\) is a predicted probability mass function such that \(\hat{p}_i(x) \in [0,1]\) and \(y_i \in \{0,1\}\) is the ground truth.
+This scoring rule compares the ground truth to the predicted probability by testing if the difference between the observed event and the truth is minimized.
+This is intuitive: if the event occurs and \(y_i = 1\), then \(\hat{p}_i(y_i)\) should be as close to one as possible to minimize the loss.
 On the other hand, if \(y_i = 0\) then the better prediction would be \(\hat{p}_i(y_i) = 0\).

 Another important property is strict properness.
 A loss is strictly proper if the loss is uniquely minimized by the ‘correct’ prediction.
-For example, the Brier score is minimized by only one value, which is the optimal prediction (Figure 9.1).
-Strictly proper losses are particular important for automated model optimization, as minimization of the loss will result in the ‘optimum score estimator based on the scoring rule’ (Gneiting and Raftery 2007).
+For example, the Brier score is minimized by only one value, which is the optimal prediction Figure 8.1.
+Strictly proper losses are particularly important for automated model optimization, as minimization of the loss will result in the ‘optimum score estimator based on the scoring rule’ (Gneiting and Raftery 2007).

 As well as the Brier score, which was defined above, another widely used loss is the log loss (Good 1952), defined by

-These losses are visualised in Figure 9.1, which highlights that both losses are strictly proper (A. Philip Dawid and Musio 2014) as they are minimized when the true prediction is made, and converge to the minimum as predictions are increasingly improved.
-It can also be seen from the scale of the plots that the log-loss penalizes wrong predictions stronger than the Brier score, which may be beneficial or not depending on the given use-case.
+These losses are visualized in Figure 8.1, which highlights that both losses are strictly proper (Dawid and Musio 2014) as they are minimized when the true prediction is made, and converge to the minimum as predictions are increasingly improved.
+It can also be seen from the scale of the plots that the log-loss penalizes wrong predictions more strongly than the Brier score, which may be beneficial or not depending on the given use-case.

 TODO